BlueBrain/Brayns/doc/UserGuide.md

 #### Radius multiplier

 The ```--radius-multiplier``` command line parameters specifies the multiplier applied to morphology radii.
-Typically, a value of 3 multipliers all radii by 3.
+Typically, a value of 3 multiplies all radii by 3.

 ```
 braynsViewer ~/morphologies --radius-multiplier 3